L2jLiga/grunt-webfonts/README.md

 grunt.loadNpmTasks('grunt-webfonts');
 ```

 Inside your `Gruntfile.js` file add a section named `webfont`.
-See Parameters section below for details.
+See the Parameters section below for details.

 ### Parameters